Comparisons13 min read

 Pricing & Value

 If you want full features at the lowest price: Windscribe Pro at ~$5.75/month is hard to beat, especially with unlimited devices.
-They also occasionally run lifetime deals that are worth watching for.
+They also run lifetime deals occasionally that are worth keeping an eye out for.

 Customer Support

-Neither company offers 24/7 live chat, which is a legitimate complaint and one I'd love to see both fix.
-ProtonVPN handles support through email/ticket submission backed by a comprehensive knowledge base.
-Response times typically run 24-48 hours — not ideal when you're stranded in a hotel in Singapore at midnight trying to fix a broken connection.
-(Ask me how I know.
-Seriously, don't ask.)
+Neither company offers 24/7 live chat, which is a legitimate frustration I'd like to see both address.
+ProtonVPN handles support through email and ticket submission backed by a thorough knowledge base.
+Response times typically run 24-48 hours — not ideal when you're stuck in a hotel in Singapore at midnight trying to fix a broken connection.
+Trust me, I know how that feels.

-Windscribe has a surprisingly active subreddit community plus a Discord server where you can often get faster help than through official channels.
-As mentioned, Yegor's personal visibility on Reddit creates an unusual level of accessibility you don't see at larger VPN companies.
+Windscribe has a surprisingly active subreddit community plus a Discord server where you can often get faster answers than through official channels.
+As mentioned, Yegor's personal activity on Reddit creates an unusual level of accessibility you don't see at larger VPN companies.
 Ticket response speeds are roughly comparable to ProtonVPN's.

 Mobile App Experience

-ProtonVPN's mobile apps on both iOS and Android are genuinely excellent — clean, fast to connect, and they include all the key features from the desktop version without stripping things down.
+ProtonVPN's mobile apps on both iOS and Android are genuinely solid — clean, fast to connect, and they include all the key features from the desktop version without stripping things down.

-Windscribe's mobile apps are decent but feel like a concession compared to the desktop experience.
-R.O.B.E.R.T. is available and protocols are configurable, but the interface feels like it was built to check a box rather than delight a user.
-Functional?
+Windscribe's mobile apps are decent but don't feel as thoughtfully designed as the desktop experience.
+R.O.B.E.R.T. is available and protocols are configurable, but the interface feels functional rather than inspired.
+Does the job?
 Yes.
-Inspired?
+Worth getting excited about?
 Not really.

 Security & Compliance

-Both are strong here, and — importantly — both have done the work to actually prove it rather than just claim it.
+Both are strong here, and importantly, both have done the work to actually prove it rather than just claiming it in marketing copy.

-ProtonVPN is based in Switzerland, has been audited by SEC Consult and Securitium, publishes fully open-source code, and has a verified no-logs policy.
-Swiss privacy law is genuinely among the most protective in the world for this kind of data.
+ProtonVPN is based in Switzerland, audited by SEC Consult and Securitium, publishes fully open-source code, and has a verified no-logs policy.
+Swiss privacy law genuinely ranks among the most protective in the world for this type of data.

-Windscribe is based in Canada, which sits inside the Five Eyes intelligence alliance — a yellow flag worth acknowledging.
-However, they've been remarkably transparent about exactly what data they do and don't retain, and their no-logs policy has been tested in real legal situations, not just on paper.
-Their threat model documentation is more honest than most companies twice their size.
+Windscribe is based in Canada, which sits inside the Five Eyes intelligence alliance — a valid concern worth noting.
+However, they've been remarkably transparent about exactly what data they retain and what they don't, and their no-logs policy has been tested in actual legal situations, not just on paper.
+Their threat model documentation is more honest than companies twice their size.

-Bottom line: if you're extremely privacy-sensitive — a journalist, an activist, someone operating in a genuinely high-risk environment — ProtonVPN's Swiss jurisdiction gives it a meaningful legal edge.
-For the average business user or privacy-conscious consumer, both are trustworthy options.
+Bottom line: if you're extremely privacy-sensitive — a journalist, an activist, someone in a genuinely high-risk environment — ProtonVPN's Swiss jurisdiction gives it a meaningful legal advantage.
+For the average business user or privacy-conscious consumer, both are trustworthy.

 Pros and Cons